amymcgovern/pymambo/README.md

 This interface was developed to teach kids (K-12) STEM concepts (programming, math, and more) by having them program a drone to fly autonomously.
 Anyone can use it who is interested in autonomous drone programming!

+Note: I have a wifi interface for the Mambo FPV that will be released by December 2017!

 ## Requirements

 ### Hardware